UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

 Now `localhost:8080/api/articles` will accept POST requests and always return a HTTP 200 response.

-Not really realistic, but a good start for testing, and seeing what payload arrives at the API, thanks to wiremock priting all calls it receives in verbose mode.
+Not really realistic, but a good start for testing, and seeing what payload arrives at the API, thanks to wiremock printing all calls it receives in verbose mode.

 ## POSTing Blog Posts